PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-setting-statuses-page.md

 The merchant can choose to send an email or not to the customer when the order status is applied to the order.

+If no email template has been selected and if a click is made on enable/disable, then the following error message is displayed: "The field template is required"

 A search can be made by selecting "yes" or "no" through the drop-down.

 5) Delivery